Copyable Report Scaffold — AEO Client Report

 Baseline metrics (pre-review):

-— Total clicks (28-day): ___
+— Total clicks (28-day): ___ (primary signal)

-— Top 5 queries by impressions: ___
+— Top 5 queries by clicks: ___

 — Schema status: [None / Present but unvalidated / Validated and aligned]